Infertility to Pregnancy – What Now?

 Your fertility specialist may want to monitor you more closely for the first 8 to 10 weeks of pregnancy because of a higher risk of miscarriage.
 During these weeks, you’ll be preparing for a transition from your fertility specialist to an OB/GYN.

-To connect with others who have become pregnant after struggling with infertility, you might try the support of a community, such as Inspire at inspire.com.
+To connect with others who have become pregnant after struggling with infertility, you might try the support of a community, like one of the groups listed on the website of Resolve.org.

 By Kristin Nelson, Contributing Writer

-Resolve.
+The National Infertility Association.
 Transitioning from your fertility specialist to your OB/GYN.
-Accessed July 19, 2017.
+Accessed November 2, 2020.